 - Noisy ducts may be caused by contact with building structures.
 You can place acoustic liners at contact points.
 If you’ve located an area that makes noise without contact, make a slight dent in the duct using a coin to inhibit “popping” during expansion and contraction.

 - Building cavities are often incorrectly utilized as ducts.
 This is very inefficient and contributes to poor indoor air quality.
 Use actual ductwork at all times.

 - For retrofitting, work closely with your HVAC professional.
 Ensure that a heat gain/loss calculation is performed.

-For more information, contact Sherlock Heating & Air Conditioning.
+For more information, contact Sherlock Plumbing, Heating & Air.
 We proudly serve homeowners in the greater San Diego area.